|

 left word that all stragglers of what ever regiment were

+to be brought to me.
 Ten minutes after having my breakfast a wild eyed and

 dishevelled man called Hills in D Squadron (2LG)